nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Ghoul is going to there, there, and he doesn't have any doesn't have any range options.
 Though he's he's gonna Put on his thumbs?
 No. He's gonna close.
 Really trying here.

 Alright.
 Really trying.
 Chris is not having any of it.
 Alright.
-Now it's prince Troubadour's turn.
+Now it's Prince Troubadour's turn.

 Yeah.
 Oh, he got right up in his grill.
 Yep.
 Oh my gosh.
 He's going to target the ghoul.